Engoo Blog Travel & Fun

 Warp

-Warped records have been damaged because they were exposed to too much pressure, water or heat.
-They are bent slightly and therefore may not play properly when placed on a turntable.
+Warped records are bent slightly because of exposure to too much pressure, water or heat.
+As a result, they may not play properly when placed on a turntable.

-The basement was flooded, so a lot of these records are warped due to water damage.
+The basement was flooded, so a lot of these records are warped from water damage.

 Static

-Instead of the cleaner sound from CDs and digital audio files, some people prefer the sound of static that is associated with vinyl.
+Instead of the cleaner sound of CDs and digital audio files, some people actually prefer the sound of static that is associated with vinyl.
 However, most people agree that too much static is not good.

 I love a little static on my records.
-It gives the music a really warm sound that I don't get from streaming.
+It gives them a warm sound that I don't get from streaming.

 Original pressing / Reissue

-The original pressing is from the US, but there are also Australian and Japanese pressings.
+This record's original pressing is from the US, but there are also Canadian, UK and Japanese pressings.

 When a record is manufactured and sold again, we say it has been "reissued."

-Collectors were happy to hear that the rare, vintage record would be reissued at the end of the year.
+Collectors were happy to hear that the rare record would be reissued next month.

 Dig

-It's not difficult to find clean and organized record stores these days.
-However, many used records are still in places that most people don't visit often, such as garages, attics, basements and storage areas, as well as places like flea markets.
+New records are easy to find in clean, organized stores.
+However, many old, used records are found in places most people don't visit often, like garages, attics and flea markets.

-Because searching these spaces is often difficult or inconvenient, record collectors call it "digging."
-This slang word refers to using a shovel to search for something deep underground.
-It also includes the nuance of looking beyond famous artists, and instead searching for music that is not so well known.
+Because searching these spaces is often difficult or inconvenient, record collectors call it "digging," the same word we use to describe searching for something deep underground.

 We spent all day digging.
-All of my money's gone, but I've got some great new music!
+My money's gone, but I've got some great new music!

-People who hunt for records are called "diggers" or "crate diggers," which refers to the milk crates that records are often kept in.
+People who hunt for records are called "diggers" or "crate diggers," referring to the milk crates that records are often kept in.

 Haul

-This is a verb that means "to pull something heavy along the ground."
-However, its noun form refers to the items you were able to find during a shopping trip.
+"Haul" is a verb that means "to pull something heavy along the ground."
+But in its noun form, it refers to items you were able to find during a shopping trip.

 I got these vintage jazz and funk records at the flea market today for only $11 total.